MINOR IN SPANISH

 Why get a Spanish minor?

-Since linguistic and cultural competency in Spanish are now imperative at home and abroad, a minor in Spanish will increase your competitiveness in the current job market by allowing you to engage professionally and communicate meaningfully with local, national and international Hispanic communities.
+Competency in Spanish language and culture will increase your competitiveness in the current job market by allowing you to engage professionally and communicate meaningfully with local, national and international Hispanic communities.

-- Spanish 301/422 Special Topics: Conversation for Health Professionals and First Responders
+- Spanish 307 Conversation for Health Professionals and First Responders

 More advanced courses may be taken, but the necessary prerequisites will take you beyond the minimum required for the minor.
-See the reverse side for the prerequisite sequencing for advanced courses, and please feel free to make an appointment with one of the Spanish faculty for any advising questions you may have.
+See the prerequisite sequencing for advanced courses.
+Make an appointment with a Spanish faculty member for any course advising questions you have.

 For information about Study Abroad contact Kirstin Polen de Campi.

 *Note: All courses must be taken for a grade; CR/NCR cannot be used.

 The Department of Modern Languages

 Dr. Tom Neal